thejjw/sunbeam-charms/charms/manila-cephfs-k8s/README.md

 manila-cephfs-k8s requires the following relations:

 - `amqp`: To connect to RabbitMQ.
+- `ceph-nfs`: To connect to the Ceph Cluster.
 - `database`: To connect to MySQL.
 - `identity-credentials`: To connect to Keystone.